numtel/meteor-mysql/README.md

 ## Client/Server Implements

-### `MysqlSubscribe([connection,] name, [args...])`
+### `MysqlSubscription([connection,] name, [args...])`

 Constructor for subscribing to a published select statement.
 No extra call to `Meteor.subscribe()` is required.
 Specify the name of the subscription along with any arguments.

 The first argument, `connection`, is optional.
-If not specified and the first argument is the name of the subscription, the default Meteor server connection will be used.
 If connecting to a different Meteor server, pass the DDP connection object in this first argument.
+If not specified, the first argument becomes the name of the subscription (string) and the default Meteor server connection will be used.

 The prototype inherits from `Array`, extended with the following extra methods and properties: